 Anchorage School District approves new culturally-sensitive scheduling policy

-Starting today, when Anchorage schools schedule an event, they'd better double-check to make certain it doesn't fall on one of 12 days deemed culturally or religiously significant.
-Last night the Anchorage School Board approved a new policy that prohibits all school events on those days.The following are the days on which no Anchorage School District activities may be scheduled:
+Starting this week, when Anchorage schools schedule an event, they'd better double check to make certain it doesn't fall on one of 12 days deemed culturally or religiously significant.
+Monday night the Anchorage School Board approved a new policy that prohibits school all events on those days.The following are the days on which no Anchorage School District activities may be scheduled:

 - New Years Day